Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Introduction

 If more than one prediction rule achieves the minimum we may pick one arbitrarily.
 Clearly, the ERM in \eqref{eqn:erm} corresponds to the classic least squares estimator.
 We sometimes denote $\hat{ \bm \theta}$ as $\hat{ \bm \theta}(\mathcal D)$ to emphasize that the ERM is a function of the data $\mathcal D$.
 The problem we have described so far is known as linear regression in statistics and econometrics whereas in learning theory it is known as linear aggregation \citep{Nemirovski:2000}.

 The accuracy of the ERM is measured by its conditional average risk defined as

 where $\hat f_t = \hat \theta_1 X_{1\,t} + \ldots + \hat \theta_p X_{p\,t}$ and $\mathcal D'$ denotes an independent copy of the data $ \mathcal D $.
 The performance measure in \eqref{eqn:risk:erm} can be interpreted as the risk of the ERM obtained from the ``training data'' $\mathcal D'$ over the ``validation data'' $\mathcal D$.
 This performance measure allows us to keep our analysis close to the bulk of contributions in the learning theory literature (which typically focus on the analysis of i.i.d.~data) and facilitates comparisons.
 We also consider as an alternative accuracy measure the conditional out-of-sample average risk of the ERM, which is more attractive for time series applications.
-It turns out that this alternative measure leads to essentially the same theoretical analysis at the expense of introducing additional notation.
+The alternative measure leads a to similar result at the expense of introducing additional notation.

 The main objective of this paper is to obtain a bound on the performance of the ERM relative to the optimal risk that can be achieved within the given class of prediction rules.
-More precisely, we aim to establish a bound $B_T(p)$ such that
+We aim to establish a bound $B_T(p)$ such that $B_T(p) \rightarrow 0$ as $T \rightarrow \infty$ for which

 holds, with high probability, for all (sufficiently large) $T$.
 The inequality in \eqref{eqn:risk:regret} is commonly referred to as an \emph{oracle inequality}.
 Oracle inequalities such as \eqref{eqn:risk:regret} provide non-asymptotic guarantees on the performance of the ERM.
+The inequality in \eqref{eqn:risk:regret} implies that empirical risk minimization achieves asymptotically the best performance that is possible to attain in the class.
 We emphasize that in this paper we study the performance of the ERM for large-dimensional linear regression, meaning that in our analysis we assume that the number of predictors $p$ is not negligible relative to $T$ (in a sense to be spelled out precisely below).
 Establishing bounds on the performance of the ERM is a classic problem in learning theory.
 There is a fairly extensive literature that has studied this problem in the i.i.d.~setting \citep{AudibertCantoni:2010}.
 The literature conveys that the best possible rate for $B_T(p)$ is of the order $p/T$, which is referred to as the optimal rate of linear aggregation \citep{Tsybakov:2003}.